Global Need for Typography: An Interview with Indic Script Type Designer Erin McLaughlin

 In some of these scripts, it’s been interesting to try to read different type styles and writing styles, because there are some very different things happening.

 EM: Well, in some of these writing systems, the typography that you see in any random book or in a “How Do You Learn This Language” book, they’ll use a typeface that’s like a default typeface, usually one of the early Linotype designs.
 And the interesting thing is that handwriting in a lot of these scripts is completely different from that.
-Just like how we have cursive handwriting, in which some of those letters look completely different than they do in a serif typeface.
+Just like how we have cursive handwriting in Latin, in which some of those letters look completely different than they do in a serif typeface.
 The shapes don’t necessarily correlate.

 Trying to figure out what the absolute skeleton, core shape of a letter is, and how it can be changed stylistically takes a lot of practice if you haven’t grown up with these letters your whole life.